 General Information: Written submissions can be completed and submitted online via Council's website.
-Members of the public are required to register their desire to speak at a meeting written submission by midday on the day Friday prior to the meeting.
-All written submissions will be distributed to Councillors after the midday deadline on the Friday prior to the meeting.
-Please note on the form if you require an interpreter and specify which language.
+Members of the public are required to register their written submission by midday on the day of the meeting.
+All written submissions will be distributed to Councillors after the midday deadline on the day of the meeting.